SchwimmBad Experiences around Stuttgart

 - DON’T forget the bottom floor – which is where all the palace design was built and is really beautiful and ornate.

 - €19.50/3 hours includes all the saunas and floors which goes on and on, each additional hour is €2/hour or a Day Ticket is €26!

 3. Badparadeis ~ Lake Titisee

-This massive swimming pool and spa resort in Lake Titisee has always intrigued me.
-It is ABSOLUTELY the MOST family-friendly swimming pool and spa in our area.
+This massive spa resort and has several swimming pools.
+The resort is located in Lake Titisee and has totally intrigued me.
+It is ABSOLUTELY the MOST family-friendly spa in our area with swimming pools for every age.
 It is only an hour and 30 minutes drive from Stuttgart in some of the most beautiful woods of the Black Forest and if you make it overnight you could also visit the “lake” as well.
 Badparadeis would be a GREAT weekend getaway if your time is short or you find out you have a 3-day up ahead with no plans ~

 Here’s what you need to know ~

 - The daily ticket will vary depending on how “many” pools you decide to visit!

 - I just visited the “Palm Oasis” because it was “suppose to be” adults only!
 However, it was not, children 3 and under are allowed in this area and children of all ages were allowed to wander from Galaxy (Slides and pool area) to the Palm Oasis on the day were there.
 We were REALLY hoping for a restful day… not so much.